MOSSLEY HILL ARCHERY CLUB

 1982: chairman Mr Nick Brace.
 Constitution changed so as to ‘hold committee meetings as and when required’.
 Fall in participation of domestic shoots.

 1983: concerns raised at lack of coaching at Wednesday’s club nights.
-Rod Lyons was Lancashire Gents Recurve Champion, winning the Liverpool Arrow.

 1984: concerns raised that the section were becoming insular to main club, and that not enough use was being made of the range, risking other users to take over.
 Catering facilities introduced within the main club.